The Queen (1968 film): Synopsis

 Jack, a 24-year-old gay man living in New York and working as a drag queen named Flawless Sabrina, is the mistress of ceremonies for the 1967 Miss All-America Camp Beauty Contest.
-The competition operates on a points system: a maximum of five points each for walk, talk, bathing suit, gown, make-up and hair-do; and ten points for beauty.
+The competition operates on a points system: a maximum of five points each for walk, talk, bathing suit, gown, makeup and hairdo; and ten points for beauty.

+The event was sponsored by George Raft, Huntington Hartford (the Woolworth heir) and Edie Sedgwick.
+In the jury were songwriter Jerry Leiber and writers Terry Southern and George Plimpton.
+Andy Warhol was also a guest jury member.

 In between rehearsing and performing, the contestants discuss topics such as draft boards, sexual identity, sex reassignment surgery, transgender identities, and being a drag queen.
-One contestant, Pepper Labeija recounts receiving a draft notice and being turned away because of his feminine appearance, despite requesting to serve and protect his country.
+One contestant, Pepper LaBeija, recounts receiving a draft notice and being turned away because of her feminine appearance, despite requesting to serve and protect her country.

 Jack's protégé, Richard, performs under the name Rachel Harlow and enters the contest.
 Also competing is Crystal LaBeija (who would later become the founder of the House of LaBeija).
-Rachel and Crystal both make it into the top five, with each finalist completing a final runway walk into the audience, which includes Andy Warhol, George Plimpton and Terry Southern.
+Rachel and Crystal both make it into the top five, with each finalist completing a final runway walk into the audience.
 Crystal places fourth, to her displeasure, and storms off the stage.
 Rachel is ultimately crowned as the winner.

 Some contestants are shown protesting Rachel's win; Crystal states that the contest was fixed and that she may sue Sabrina.
 As they leave the building, Crystal runs into Rachel and Sabrina on the stairs where Sabrina denies the allegations.
 The film closes on Rachel out of drag, walking through the Port Authority Bus Terminal and twirling her crown on one hand.

 Reception

 Critical response

 The documentary originally opened to generally positive reviews in June 1968, when first released in the United States, with subsequent releases across Europe in 1968 and 1969.

+Judith Crist wrote in New York Magazine, “…The Queen might have been just another freak show; instead it is concerned with a fundamental exploration of people…”